Is It Illegal to Sell a Car with Outstanding Finance?

 Who is eligible for part exchange?

 You can also part exchange your car during your agreement – but whether or not this is a good idea depends on how much your car is worth, and how much you still owe.
 You’ll have to settle any outstanding balance before the part exchange can take place.
+This is done with a settlement figure or a negative equity finance agreement, which we discuss below.

 How to part exchange a car on finance